Sickle cell disease: Blood transfusion

-A simple blood transfusion can be used to treat sickle cell disease when hemoglobin levels drop too low, or to prepare for an operation or pregnancy.
-It can also be used to protect against long-term complications or to reduce the risk of stroke.
 The simple, or top-up transfusion, is a procedure in which healthy blood cells from a donor are infused into the patient's bloodstream.
-This benefits by alleviating anemia and increasing oxygen levels in the tissues, reducing the risk of sickling and relieving sickling symptoms.
-A simple transfusion can be used to treat sickle cell disease when hemoglobin levels drop too low, or to prepare for an operation or pregnancy.
+This benefits by alleviating anaemia, increasing tissue oxygen levels, reducing the risk of sickling, and relieving sickling symptoms.
+A simple transfusion can be used to treat sickle cell disease when haemoglobin levels drop too low, or to prepare for an operation or pregnancy.
 It can also be used to protect against long-term complications or to reduce the risk of stroke.

 An exchange transfusion is a procedure in which blood is removed from the body, then processed to extract sickled cells, which are replaced by healthy red blood cells from a donor.
 The treated blood, including white cells and plasma, is then returned to the patient.
 Exchange transfusions are likely to be needed in an emergency, in severe cases of sickle cell disease, or to support a mother during pregnancy.

 Stroke prevention

 Transcranial Doppler ultrasound (TCD) can detect children with sickle cell who have a high risk for stroke.
-The ultrasound test detects blood vessels partially obstructed by sickle cells by measuring the rate of blood into the brain, as blood flow velocity is inversely related to arterial diameter, and consequently, high blood flow velocity is correlated with narrowing of the arteries.
+The ultrasound test detects partially obstructed blood vessels by measuring blood flow into the brain, as blood flow velocity is inversely related to arterial diameter.
+Consequently, high blood flow velocity correlates with narrowed arteries.

 In children, preventive RBC transfusion therapy has been shown to reduce the risk of first stroke or silent stroke when transcranial Doppler ultrasonography shows abnormal cerebral blood flow.
 In those who have sustained a prior stroke event, it also reduces the risk of recurrent stroke and additional silent strokes.